HuttleyLab/DiverseSeq/docs/cli.md

 ## The `prep` command

-This command converts either a the sequences in a single file, or a directory of files, into a HDF5 file format.
+This command converts either the sequences in a single file, or a directory of files, into a HDF5 file format.
 This is more efficient for analysis.

 ```console exec="1" source="console" result="ansi" workdir="./demo"
 $ dvs prep -s demo.fa -o demo.dvseqs -hp